cgscj000/forbigdataremote/README.md

 ### run cassandra and connect to database
 We use cassandra to provide a database to store the log data.
 Make sure that you have installed cassandra.
 Then execute<br>
+`docker run --name yourname-cassandra -p 9042:9042 -d cassandra:latest`<br>
+to start the cassandra service.
+You can use your ownrun name to replace `yourname`.
+Then execute<br>
+`docker run -it --link yourname-cassandra:cassandra --rm cassandra cqlsh cassandra`<br>
+to cqlsh, in which you can create the keyspace and table, then you can insert your log data.
+If you want to test the cqlsh only, run<br>
+* FILE: ./communicate_with_cassandra.py<br>
+`python communicate_with_cassandra.py xxx.png/jpg/jpeg '0'`<br>
+to create a keyspace named `spaceforcnn` and a table named `cnntable` then insert a row into the table.